Ronald Guzmán: Baltimore Orioles

 On January 25, 2024, Guzmán signed a minor league contract with the Baltimore Orioles.
 In 8 games split between the rookie–level Florida Complex League Orioles and High–A Aberdeen IronBirds, he struggled to a 13.50 ERA with 11 strikeouts and one save across 7 1/3 innings pitched.
 Guzmán was released by the Orioles organization on October 5.

 El Águila de Veracruz

 On May 24, 2025, Guzmán signed with El Águila de Veracruz of the Mexican League.
+In 1 game he threw 0.1 innings giving up 3 earned runs (81.00 ERA) on 5 walks and striking out one, In 26 games in the field he hit .247/.348/.403 with 3 home runs and 12 RBIs.

+Guzmán was not invited to the 2026 pre-season camp and has not appeared with the team again.

 Personal life

 In 2014, Guzman was home in the Dominican Republic driving his vehicle when he collided with a motorcycle.
 The crash resulted in the death of the driver of the motorcycle.
 Guzman did not face any charges from the incident, as the police determined that the motorcycle driver had failed to stop at an intersection.
-Guzman has one daughter, named Charlotte.
+Guzman has one daughter, named Charlotte with his girlfriend Yuleska De Carvalho.